-You can heal the muscles by a combination of exercise and with postpartum wrapping.
+You can heal the muscles by a combination of exercise and postpartum wrapping.
 Even after wrapping these muscles remain delicate until you’ve finished breastfeeding.
-It’s important to refrain from doing sit ups and table exercises while you are nursing your baby!
+It’s important to refrain from doing sit-ups and table exercises while you are nursing your baby!
 Even just sitting up from bed it is important to roll to the side before sitting up.

 What is Postpartum Wrapping

 Postpartum wrapping is an old tradition.
 It pulls together the muscles that have been weakened by a lack of core engagement.
 The tightness of the wrap pulls together the separation of the abs called diastasis (responsible for the “mom pooch”).
 You can begin wrapping in the hospital, and wrapping is beneficial for the first 3 months!!

 If you ask your doctor, they may have a cheaper wrap that is larger for you to use the first few days.
 They routinely give them out to C-section mamas, but it can be helpful for those of us who deliver vaginally also.
 There’s so much fluid the first few days it is nice not to worry about getting your more expensive wrap dirty.
 Also, the first week your body changes drastically, so unless you want to buy two or three sizes, a cheap hospital wrap will work fine.